omar-mokht/Interactive-Lab-Hub/Lab 2/README.md

 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

 ![IMG_4210](https://github.com/omar-mokht/Interactive-Lab-Hub/assets/111816253/b296009a-d39a-430d-be16-96c25649b1bf)
 I might change the whole idea for part 2 or I might add minutes and hours in.
-So, for instance, instead of t, it will be the minutes and the colour of the screen would be the hour.
-Maybe I can put an image to change evry hour to represent current hour.
+So, for instance, instead of T, it will be the minutes and the colour of the screen would be the hour.
+Maybe I can put an image to change every hour to represent current hour.

 # Prep for Part 2